CloudM-Migrate/documentation/Endpoint-Configuration-Guides/FileSystem.md

 ---

-This guide will show how to configure File System as a source endpoint.
+This guide will show how to configure multiple File Shares as a source endpoints.

-For File System this is defined by the following requirements:
+For File Share endpoints this is defined by the following requirements:

 <a name="top"></a>
 <details open markdown="block">